4:18

 Wondering

 I became thoroughly fascinated in the rhythm between Earth and sun after a visit to the Newgrange Passage Tomb in Ireland.
 Newgrange is a sacred site in the Boyne Valley constructed around 3,000 BC — making it older than the Egyptian pyramids.
 The tomb consists of a large circular mound or cairn, a passage-grave, and massive kerb stones carved with ancient symbology.
-Newgrange is known famously for the illumination of its central chamber which only receives sunlight at sunrise on a clear winter solstice morning.
+Newgrange is known famously for the illumination of its central chamber which only receives direct light at sunrise on a clear winter solstice morning.

 Newgrange Passage Tomb, County Meath, Ireland 2019